 The Tax Act enacted many significant changes to the U.S. tax laws, the consequences of which have not yet been fully determined.
 Changes in corporate tax rates, the realization of net deferred tax assets relating to our U.S. operations, the taxation of foreign earnings and the deductibility of expenses contained in the Tax Act or other tax reform legislation could have a material impact on the value of our deferred tax assets, could result in significant one-time charges in the current or future taxable years and could increase our future U.S. tax expense.
-As an example, beginning in 2022, the Tax Act eliminates the option to immediately deduct research and development expenditures currently and requires taxpayers to capitalize and amortize them over five or fifteen years pursuant to Section 174 of the Code, which may impact our effective tax rate and our cash tax liability in 2022 or in future years.
 Regulatory or legislative developments may arise from the proposed U.S. tax reform under the Biden Administration, which has proposed several changes to the corporate income tax regime, which, if adopted, could result in increased taxation of our business operations.
 There is uncertainty regarding what changes, if any, will be enacted and the effect on our business and financial results.
 The foregoing items, as well as any future changes in tax laws, could have a material adverse effect on our business, cash flow, financial condition or results of operations.
-We will also continue to monitor and assess the impact of international tax reform, including but not limited to the 15% global minimal tax proposed by the Organisation for Economic Co-operation and Development.
-Finally, the Inflation Reduction Act of 2022 (the "IRA"), was effective beginning in fiscal year 2023.
-We do not currently expect that the IRA will have a material impact on our income tax liability.
+In addition, it is uncertain if and to what extent various states will conform to the newly enacted federal tax legislation.